 Learn by doing.
-In 12 mind-expanding weeks you’ll learn to understand and analyze data, develop insights and write create briefs.
+In 12 mind-expanding weeks you’ll learn to understand and analyze data, develop insights and write creative briefs.
 You’ll be partnered with an art director and a copywriter.
 Your team will develop campaigns based off of your insights.
 The Boot Camp culminates with a real project presented pitch-style to the client.

 Each week your instructor will be a different strategic expert.
 A dozen planning directors from top agencies like The Barbarian Group, Google, Droga5 and Ogilvy take you through 3-day sessions that cover different aspects of account planning.

 In the final week of the Boot Camp visit a variety agencies and meet with planning directors.
 See first hand the different types of planning environments.
 You’ll meet the people in the strategy departments and increase your network of industry contacts.

 The account planning boot camp is a 3 month, 12 week program.

 Strategic planning students take 5 lecture/critique/demonstration classes each week, each class is 3 hours long.
 This program is a total of 15 total credit hours, 300 clock hours.
 Schedules are set by the registrar and can not be modified.

 The account planning boot camp is a condensed program with classes during the week and weekends.
 Guest lectures on Friday evenings with weekend workshops on both Saturday and Sunday.
 Class schedule will change slightly halfway through the boot camp to provide additional skill-building courses.
 We do not recommend working during the boot camp.

 At the end of the account planning boot camp, students will spend an intensive week in which they will go from door-to-door and be exposed one-on-one to many advertising and design company representatives in both interview and critique sessions.
 The representatives will, at the same time, inform them of their company’s philosophy, culture and give insight into their planning department.
 Students are expected to modify their presentation from their advice and counsel.

 Tuition is $10,000 total for the 12-week program.
-Financial aid is available for US Citizens.
+Private loans are available for US Citizens.